Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Human Rights and High Performance Can Be Allies

 A commitment to human rights can be a source of competitive advantage, building the trust essential for the widespread adoption of AI.
-This requires a focus on optimizing security and transparency.
+This requires a focus on security and transparency.

 31. Due process for automated decisions isn’t “red tape”—it’s legitimacy.